Microbenchmarks

 Resuming a previous run:

-Auto mode supports --resume-dir to reuse results from a prior run.
+Auto mode supports --mode.resume_dir to reuse results from a prior run.
 This avoids re-running concurrency levels that have already been measured:

 Resumed results are symlinked into the new run directory.